Bios

 Senior VP/Head of Music, City National Bank

-Denise oversees a large portfolio and consistently provides new financing to the various genres of the media and music industries.
+Denise oversees a large portfolio and consistently provides solutions to the various genres of the entertainment industry and is considered a thought leader in the space.

 Among Denise's many accomplishments include the launch of the music vertical and the syndications desk within the Entertainment Division at City National.

-Denise is a frequent guest speaker having participated on many music industry panels as well as sought out by journalists and the music industry for insight, knowledge and collaboration.
+Denise is a frequent guest speaker having participated on many music industry panels as well as sought out by journalists in the music industry for insight, knowledge and collaboration.

 doug colton